Xilmi/Rotp-Fusion/README.md

 2022.09.06 (BR)
   - Added tools to load and save options.
+  - Added some load/save buttons.
+  - Regrouped "selectedxxx" and added new settings

 2022.09.05 (BR)
   - Profile Manager: Fixed Number of opponents being limited by previous smaller galaxies.